 Aging-in-place assessment

-Lantern Years helps families understand what needs attention at home, from bathroom safety and nighttime paths to stairs, caregiver help, equipment, and contractor questions.
+Look at what daily life requires now, from bathroom safety and nighttime paths to stairs, caregiver help, equipment, care needs, and contractor questions.

 View sample plan